Determining scalar field potential in power-law cosmology with observational data: Cosmological System with Power-Law Expansion

 \section{Cosmological System with Power-Law Expansion}

 Two perfect fluids, the cold dark matter and scalar field $\phi \equiv \phi(t)$, in the late FLRW universe of the simplest CDM model with zero cosmological constant are considered.
-The time evolution of the barotropic fluid is governed by the fluid equation $ \dot{\rho}_\gamma = -3H\rho_\gamma, $ with a solution
+The time evolution of the barotropic fluid is governed by the fluid equation